neiljaviya5/algos/README.md

 # Algorithms
-All algorithms implemented in various languages...!!
+All algorithms implemented in various languages...!